-On May 17, 2022 FxSMC submitted a draft ordinance to the County Board of Supervisors.
+FxSMC has submitted a draft ordinance to the County Board of Supervisors to begin the process of creating a civilian oversight board and an Office of the Inspector General for our county.
 Read our draft ordinance here.

 The California State Legislature established a framework for civilian oversight of Sheriff offices with AB1185 from the 2019-2020 Legislative Session, which added Section 25303.7 to California’s Government Code.
 This law allows counties to create oversight boards and inspector general offices, but does not create these boards or offices.
 To take advantage of this oversight opportunity, a county must take the necessary steps to establish a civilian oversight board and inspector general.
 So far, 25 counties and cities in California have some form of civilian oversight, including the counties of San Francisco, Santa Clara, Sonoma, Los Angeles, and San Diego.